 Studies have indicated that every second someone has to wait for your page to load their potential to abandon your website increases.
 The same study says the 47% of visitors expect your website to load in 2 seconds or less and up to 79% of customers are unlikely to buy from a website again based on the performance of the site.

 If you are displaying your inventory of products, contact information or news and a percentage of users are not reading it, due to the time it is taking to load, you are losing potential customers.
 “You put tons of time, energy, and work into building your website, and getting traffic to it with SEO, the last thing you want to do is find out it was all wasted because your website was too slow for your visitor.” says Shawn Champion of Coronation Internet Marketing.
+You can use this link to visit their site to find out more about SEO.

 What increases load times?